 Big Machine Label Group had since released a statement denying her claims, claiming that it had formed an agreement with Dick Clark Productions (the AMAs production company).
 However, Dick Clark Productions denied it had any part in Big Machine Label Group’s statement, leaving a big question mark as to what the audience should expect from Taylor Swift’s appearance at the AMAs.

 It goes without saying that Swift’s performance was a sigh of relief.

 She began her show by singing “The Man,” a song from her latest record which questions how much more successful she would be if she were a man.
 Swift wore a white shirt adorned by the names of her first six albums — a subtle reference to the ongoing dispute with BMLG over the rights of her previous work.

-The artist then took off the shirt and flew us back in time by singing her older hits: “Love Story,” “I Knew You Were Trouble,” “Blank Space,” and “Shake It Off,” during which Camila Cabello and Halsey joined her to sing on stage.
-She closed her performance with a piano-based rendition of one of her newest songs, “Lover”, accompanied a routine by ballet dancers Misty Copeland and Craig Hall.
-Taylor Swift is signalling a new beginning, and we’re all ready for it.
+The artist then took off the shirt and flew us back in time by singing her older hits: “Love Story,” “I Knew You Were Trouble,” “Blank Space,” and “Shake It Off”, during which Camila Cabello and Halsey joined her to sing on stage.
+She closed her performance with a piano-based rendition of one of her newest songs, “Lover”, accompanied by a routine from ballet dancers Misty Copeland and Craig Hall.
+Taylor Swift is signaling a new beginning, and we’re all ready for it.

-In her acceptance speeches, Swift acknowledged the hardships she has been through and comfortingly showed gratitude for her opportunities and her fans’ loyalty and support for her work.
+In her acceptance speeches, Swift acknowledged the hardships she has been through and comfortingly expressed gratitude for her opportunities and her fans’ loyalty and their support for her work.